 1Burdock may have decreased antioxidant abilities when heated, such as in detox teas.
 Thus, no effects may occur with its use (33).

 2Burdock and other herbs may cause an allergic reaction in some individuals.
 Specifically those who are more sensitive to plant, flowers, ragweed, or herb products.
+If you are allergic to chrysanthemums or daisies, then you are at a higher risk of an allergic reaction and should avoid burdock (34).

 3Burdock may decrease blood clotting, specifically in those with bleeding disorders.
 It should not be consumed prior to surgery.
+Also, people with any type of chronic health condition should consult their doctor before using burdock (35).

 4Philodendron bark or other ingredients should not be used as isolated treatment strategies for medical conditions, like cancer.
 It is always best to take advice from your family doctor or healthcare provider as they know you, your health, and situation best.